Greg-R/qsd2/README.md

-# QSD2
+# QSD2 Version 1.1

 This is the PCB for the QSD2 receiver module for the T41 "Software Defined Transceiver".
-The PCB was designed using the open-source design tool Kicad 7.
+The PCB was designed using the open-source design tool Kicad 8.

-The QSD2 evolved from the original V010 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.
+The QSD2 evolved from the original T41 V010 design which remains the most recently published receiver module for the T41 Software Defined Transceiver.

 The goals of the QSD2 are to improve receiver performance, and in particular, the performance